jgerstmayr/EXUDYN/README.rst

     Newton (time/load step #3): convergence failed after 25 iterations; relative error = 1.9894e-07, time = 0.28125
   STEP348, t = 20 sec, timeToGo = 0 sec, Nit/step = 7.00575
   solver finished after 0.258349 seconds.
+\

-   -> this solver error is caused, because the nonlinear system cannot be solved using Newton's method.
+  |  =>  this solver error is caused, because the nonlinear system cannot be solved using Newton's method.
-   -> The static or dynamic solver by default tries to reduce step size to overcome this problem, but may fail finally (at minimum step size).
+  |  =>  the static or dynamic solver by default tries to reduce step size to overcome this problem, but may fail finally (at minimum step size).
-   -> possible reasons are: too large time steps (reduce step size by using more steps/second),
-	inappropriate initial conditions, or inappropriate joints or constraints (remove joints to see if the are the reason), usually within a singular configuration.
+  |  =>  possible reasons are: too large time steps (reduce step size by using more steps/second), inappropriate initial conditions, or inappropriate joints or constraints (remove joints to see if the are the reason), usually within a singular configuration.
 Sometimes a system may be just unsolvable in the way you set it up.

 +  Typical solver error if (e.g., syntax) \ **error in user function**\  (output may be very long, \ **read always message on top!**\ ):